 What you are seeing today is the people’s hard work in the ministry and this group, which the prime minister set up in August.
 Since then, they have been working closely regarding all scientific developments related to this- Vardhan said.

-The minister also pointed out that the Subject Expert Committee has cleared two Indian vaccines (Covishield and Covaxin) after examining these companies’ data.
-The World Health Organisation also examined data provided by two Indian companies, he added.
+After examining these companies’ data, the minister also pointed out that the Subject Expert Committee has cleared two Indian vaccines (Covishield and Covaxin).
+He added that the World Health Organisation also examined data provided by two Indian companies.

-Replying to Thalassemia’s questions, Vardhan said that not a single thalassemia patient was deprived of blood during the COVID-19 pandemic period and said blood is provided free of cost to these patients.
+In response to Thalassemia’s questions, Vardhan said that not a single thalassemia patient was deprived of blood during the COVID-19 pandemic and said blood is provided free of cost to these patients.

 Thalassemia major and the severe form of Thalassemia Intermedia (TI) constitute the major disease burden, and both are commonly managed by regular lifelong blood transfusions and iron chelation.